Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

 From Google and Yahoo’s perspective, this gradual approach accomplishes several objectives:

-- Creates a documented timeline of providing organizations opportunity to prepare
+- Creates a documented timeline providing organizations opportunity to prepare

-- Builds a clear narrative that enforcement is not arbitrary but part of a logical progression
+- Builds a clear narrative that enforcement is not arbitrary but part of logical progression

 - Allows technical teams time to implement and test stronger authentication measures

-- Positions stricter enforcement as a natural evolution rather than a sudden mandate
+- Positions stricter enforcement as natural evolution rather than sudden mandate

 The Coming Policy Shift